Dynamic scaling relation in quantum many-body systems: Interacting system

-\textit{Interacting system.}---To verify if the dynamic scaling relationship holds in the presence of interactions we consider an interacting Fibonacci chain with the nearest-neighbor interaction: $\hat{H}_{\text{int}}=V\sum_{i}{\displaystyle \left(\hat{n}_{i}-1/2\right))\left(\hat{n}_{i+1}-1/2\right)}$, where $V$ is the interaction strength.
+where $V$ is the interaction strength.
 We focus on potential strengths for which the system is ergodic \citep{mace_many-body_2019,varma_diffusive_2019,chiaracane_quantum_2021}.
 For the interacting case, the numerical complexity is exponential in the system size, such that we are limited to $L=24$ sites.
-Due to the limited power-law growth regime it is hard to reliably extract $\beta$ and $\beta_{\text{tr }}$ for such system sizes (see Ref.~\citep{SuppMat2023} for finite size analysis).
+Due to the limited power-law growth regime it is hard to reliably extract $\beta$ and $\beta_{\text{tr }}$ for such system sizes (see appendix ~\ref{sec:Finite-size-analysis} for finite size analysis).
 Instead, in Fig.\ref{fig5}, we compare the root mean-squared displacement $R(t)$ to the square of the surface roughness $w^{2}(L,t)$.
 If the dynamic relation, $\beta=\beta_{\text{tr}}/4$, holds, these quantities are supposed to be proportional up to a constant dependent on the potential strength.
 In Fig.~\ref{fig5}, we see that this is indeed the case: both quantities have the same growth exponent, though, the surface roughness takes more time to reach saturation.
+While we focus on half-filling here, we show in appendix~\ref{sec:dynamics-away-from-half-filled}, that such a relation also holds away from the half-fillings as well.